mazias/CAScope/README.md

 If you manage to build it yourself, please make some notes on the process and commit them to the project, so other users have an easier start.

 You will find most of the relevant settings in VS here:
-- Main Menu > Project > Properties
+- Main Menu > Project > CAScope Properties

 then

 - VC++ Directories > Include Directories and Library Directories
 - Linker > Input > Additional Dependencies (lib files)